 There are 2 ways to receive a free Focusing session:

-1. You can have from 1-3 private sessions on the phone with an advanced student in training.
+1. You can have from 1-6 private sessions via phone/Zoom with an advanced student in training.
 After each session, you’ll fill out a feedback form in detail, which is your payment for the session.
 You also agree for the student to discuss your process with his or her supervisor.

 2. You can have your first Focusing session with Ann Weiser Cornell via Zoom if you are willing for a small group of advanced students to listen in during the session.
 There are limited time and date opportunities for this; it is part of our Demonstrations course.